the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit02/labs/lab2_uno/_index.md

 ## [3] Amp it up: special cards
 Now that you're starting to get the hang of the game, let's make it a little more interesting with special cards.

-### Special cards
+### [Special cards]
 Uno would be pretty boring if you just went around in a circle matching colors and numbers.
-Fortunately for you, dear player, Uno has special cards that make the game more interesting:
+Fortunately, Uno has special cards that make the game more interesting:

 - **reverse:** changes the direction of play from clockwise to counterclockwise or vice versa
 - **skip:** skips the next player's turn